bobbywong234/-MVC-DEMO---ASP.NET-/README.md

 In order to start this instance, you need download sql server 2017 in addition.
 I also include the database schema in here, PLEASE IMPORT IT BEFORE YOU LAUNCH THIS APPLICATION!
 PS:Create database in SSMS, and name it as ConStore

+In version 1.02, the async method for Cpu bound code, and await task for I/O bound sql execution has been updated into controller.